Nick Rocks: Merchandise

+Episodes

 Nick Jr. Rocks

 A spin-off geared towards preschool viewers, titled Nick Jr. Rocks, premiered as part of Nickelodeon's Nick Jr. block in October 1991.
 The series was produced by actress Shelley Duvall and initially ran for five minutes at a time.
 Differently from its predecessor, Nick Jr. Rocks featured original music videos created specifically for the program.
 According to a 1991 interview with Duvall, Nickelodeon offered her as much airtime as she wanted for the series; as a result, Nick Jr. Rocks had no permanent position on the network's lineup.